/terms/entity-based-seo · 4 min read · intermediate

 What is Entity-based SEO?

-Entity-based SEO is the practice of optimizing content so that search and AI engines recognize the things you're writing about (entities) — people, organizations, products, places, concepts — rather than only the strings you're using to describe them (keywords).
-The shift traces back to Google's Knowledge Graph launch in May 2012 and was deepened by the Hummingbird update in August–September 2013, which integrated entity resolution into core ranking.
-By 2026 it has become foundational, especially for AI search engines that rely heavily on entity resolution before retrieval.
+Entity-based SEO is the practice of optimizing content so that search and AI engines can more reliably recognize and associate the things you're writing about (entities such as people, organizations, products, places, and concepts), not only the strings you're using to describe them (keywords).
+The progression traces back to Google's Knowledge Graph launch on May 16, 2012 and was deepened by the Hummingbird update announced September 26, 2013 (algorithm reportedly deployed August 2013), which integrated entity resolution into core ranking.
+By 2026, entity recognition has become an important part of modern SEO and AI-search visibility, though ranking and citation still depend on relevance, authority, crawlability, content quality, query intent, and per-surface retrieval behavior; entity recognition is one mechanism among several, not a replacement for the others.

 Status in 2026